-The Career Services Center supplements Hawai'i Pacific University's career-oriented curriculum in a number of ways.
-First, the University requires students to take the COM 1000 - Career Skills class which is a hands-on course designed to help students define career goals and enhance communication skills necessary to successfully achieve those goals.
-Most business administration students take a junior-level Business Communications course - COM 3420.
-The purpose of that course is to help students further hone communications and other skills pertinent to their career pursuits.
-Second, career faculty are engaged on the basis of professional experience in addition to academic credentials.
-Many of the University's leading professors have had distinguished careers in the private or notfor-profit sectors.
-In addition, a large number of instructors are actively involved in business and professions such as law, accounting, journalism, travel industry, and public service.
-These individuals bring real-world knowledge and concerns to the classroom.
+The Career Services Center complements Hawai'i Pacific University's career-oriented curriculum and the highly qualified faculty in the delivery of different services.
+The staff interfaces with students in courses such as COM 1000 - Introduction to Communication Skills, (a required course designed to help students define career goals and enhance communication skills necessary to achieve those goals), and COM 3420 - a junior-level Business Communications course required of most business majors.
+Also, TIM 1010 - Introduction Hotel and Travel Industry, which focuses on the evolution of the hotel and travel industry, requires that the CSC staff provide information on how to pursue academic credit for a work experience requirement.
+Historically, the CSC staff has interacted and communicated with faculty who are hired for their professional experience, as well as their academic credentials, and many of the University's leading professors have had distinguished careers in the private or not-for-profit sectors.
+In addition, a large number of instructors are actively involved in business and professions such as law, accounting, journalism, travel industry, and public service, thus giving students an added advantage and additional resources to enhance outreach to many different companies from around the world.
+These individuals bring real-world knowledge and concerns to the classroom and understand the relevance of career preparation, and willingly work with the CSC staff to promote recruitment events.